dzackgarza/Notes/GRE/Topics/Real Analysis.md

 Notation used throughout: $f: \RR \to \RR,~\mathbf{f}:\RR^n \to \RR^m$, $K$ is a compact set, and "integrable" or $L_R(K)$ denotes "Riemann integrable on $K$".

 ## Big Ideas
+- Want to know the interactions between the following major operations:
+  - Continuity (pointwise limits)
+  - Differentiability
+  - Integrability
+  - Limits of sequences
+  - Limits of series/sums
 - The derivative of a continuous function need not be continuous
 - A continuous function need to be differentiable
 - A uniform limit of differentiable functions need not be differentiable
 - A limit of integrable functions need not be integrable
+- An integrable function need not be continuous
+- An integrable function need not be differentiable

 ## Big Theorems / Formulas
 - **Generalized Mean Value Theorem**